Kronosbio/IRF4_mm_trn/README.md

 -figure n contains code used to generated figures observed within the manuscript.
 Generally base figures were made and then aesthetics were updated within Adobe Illustrator for figure generation.

-Some data is not included here (for example the DepMap 22Q4, or all of the MACS1.4 outputs) due to sizing being over the available sizing limits for github.
+Some data is not included here (for example DepMap 22Q4 Chronos scores, or some of the MACS1.4 outputs) due to sizing being over the available sizing limits for github.